ichbindev/ichbindev/src/pages/Blog/2020-10-26/index.md

 - break out really small tasks, have something doable in a day and direction

 - Have a schedule/curriculum or one specific project to work on
+- Set a concrete goal/commitment for each day
 - Tough to do when your day job is also coding

 ## The Biggest Takeaway